Anxiety is a thief

 All of us continue to undertake dedicated training in anxiety each year so that we are up-to-date in the latest thinking – and learning new techniques as we up-skill to ensure we can offer the best treatment.
 All of us too are mature individuals with plenty of life experience; a real bonus for many people as they seek a clinician who feels like they are on their wavelength.
 Try not to worry about making an appointment and seeking help.
 Just do it.
 Don’t think it through too much or you might just talk yourself out of getting the help you need.
 If you are worried about coming along, then that’s a pretty good sign that you need to.
 Be absolutely sure that we will make you feel very welcome and do our best to put you at your ease as we begin to hear your story and plan the best way forward for you.

-Appointments can be made by phoning the general office whose hours of operation are Monday to Friday 9am to 5pm.
+Appointments can be made by phoning the general office whose hours of operation are Monday to Friday 10:00 am to 4:30 pm.
 Alternately, you can contact us via our dedicated email facility.
-All Contact details can be located on our Contact Us page.

 There are a number of relaxation and hypnosis MP3s recorded by Dr Stuart Edser available for purchase in the NPH Store that you may also find helpful.
-The NPH Store tab can be found on the Home Page.
+The NPH Store tab can be found on the top of each page.

-We look forward very much to hearing from you soon and welcoming you into the NPH Anxiety Clinic.
+We look forward to hearing from you soon and welcoming you into the NPH Anxiety Clinic.

 Anyone can see a Psychologist.
 A referral is not necessary.
 However, Medicare does provide a sizable rebate to see a Psychologist under its Better Access to Mental Health initiative if the client obtains a Mental Health Plan (MHP) from a GP or Psychiatrist.
 Anxiety is most definitely covered under ‘Better Access’ for this purpose so it is well worth your while in making a trip to your doctor to organise a MHP to gain some financial assistance from Medicare in order to see us at the Anxiety Clinic.
 Besides, its good to have your doctor working with us and ‘in the loop’ so to speak as we commence treatment for anxiety.